icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 **TBD inserire img application**

+#### Set default boot process eUpdater
+This allow you tu force the default boot process to eUpdater

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the board by checking its checkbox
+- Click on `Set Def Boot eUpdater`

+**TBD inserire img def boot updater**

+#### Set default boot process eApplication
+This allow you tu force the default boot process to eApplication

+- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- Select the `ETH` driver in the devices list
+- Click on `Discover`
+- Select the board by checking its checkbox
+- Click on `Set Def Boot eApplication`

+**TBD inserire img def boot app**

 #### Change board IP address
 This allow you to change the IP address of the board.